 Every day at UptownMessenger.com, you’ll find neighborhood-level coverage of government and politics, crime, business and community events.
 We will tell the stories of Uptown New Orleans and its people through traditional articles and photos, as well as extensive use of the video and live-blogging made possible by the Internet.

-The primary coverage area of UptownMessenger.com runs roughly from the Lower Garden District all the way up to Carrollton, but we’ll cover news of interest to our readers wherever it takes place.
+The primary coverage area of UptownMessenger.com runs roughly from the Lower Garden District all the way up through the Carrollton area, but we’ll cover news of interest to our readers wherever it takes place.

-We are financially supported by our local advertisers.
+We are financially supported by our local advertisers and by generous contributions from our readers.
 Although we are not a “newspaper,” we strictly adhere to the Society of Professional Journalists’ code of ethics.